casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Model   (Custom RNN) )

-### LSTM Recurrent Neural Networks for sequence generation (Expand to show theoretical understanding!!!)
+### LSTM Recurrent Neural Networks for sequence generation

 The context application and research question entailed how to generate a monophonic, aka. single voice musical melody capturing and imitating the characteristics of a given melody in general and specific music contexts.
 In AI terms this entails generating a sequence of states which capture and immitate the characteritics of a given sequence of states.
 Music generation can considered a dynamic system, aka. a feedback proces, since the current state is dependent on a history of past states (Franklin, 2019).